Kim2091/helpful-scripts/Upscale Script/README.md

 * `Precision` - Set computation precision ("auto", "fp32", "fp16", or "bf16")
 * `ThreadPoolWorkers` - Number of worker threads for CPU tasks
 * `OutputFormat` - Output image format (e.g., "png", "jpg", "webp")
+* `AlphaHandling` - Whether to resize, upscale, or discard the alpha channel
+* `GammaCorrection` - Whether or not to gamma correct the resized alpha channel

 **Notes:**
 * Experiment with different `TileSize` values to find the optimal setting for your hardware